robertohuertasm/shuttle-env-vars/README.md

 shuttle-env-vars = "0.21.0"
 ```

 Then create a `.env` file in the folder you want to use.
-Note that the name of the file can be anything.:
+Note that the name of the file can be anything.

-Once you have created you `.env` file you have to add the following to the `main` function:
+Once you have created you `.env` file you have to add the following argument to your Shuttle `main` function:

 ```rust
 #[shuttle_runtime::main]